guojxin/learngit/readme.txt

-rrrrrgit is a version control system
+ssdsdsdrrrrrgit is a version control system